jsavelka/spellcheck_exercise/README.md

     2. Understand what happens at the line where the `deletes` variable is being instantiated.
-Assuming we take the output you arrived at in the previous subquestion (6.i) show what exact data will the variable deletes hold.
+Assuming we take the output you arrived at in the previous subquestion (7.i) show what exact data will the variable `deletes` hold.
 In the context of the whole code why do you think this data is useful?

     3. Understand what happens at the line where the `transposes` variable is being instantiated.
-Assuming we take the output you arrived at in the subquestion 6.i show what exact data the variable `transposes` will hold.
+Assuming we take the output you arrived at in the subquestion 7.i show what exact data the variable `transposes` will hold.
     In the context of the whole code why do you think this data is useful?

     4. Understand what happens at the line where the `replaces` variable is being instantiated.
-Assuming we take the output you arrived at in the subquestion 6.i show the first 10 elements of the exact data that the variable `replaces` holds.
+Assuming we take the output you arrived at in the subquestion 7.i show the first 10 elements of the exact data that the variable `replaces` holds.
 In the context of the whole code why do you think this data is useful?
 Referring back to the `letters` variable how does the method work with respect to the words that contain other letters than the